Reeb flows transverse to foliations

+where $B_\gamma$ is a constant which can be chosen independent of $t$.
+In \cref{eqn:submul} we invoked submultiplicativity of distortion.
 In \cref{eqn:l2}, we used the fact that $\gamma|_{[i,i+1]}$ is homotopic rel. endpoints to the concatenation of at most $\ceil{V_i}$ paths of length at most 1 and invoked \cref{eqn:ineq}.
-Since $V_i$ has finite moments, the last expression is almost surely bounded by a constant $B$ independent of $t$ with probability 1.
-Now we can estimate $h'_{\gamma|_{[0,t]}}$ using our bound on the distortion of $h_{\gamma|_{[0,t]}}$ combined with the macroscopic bound given by \cref{thm:structure}:
+We also used \cref{eqn:Ismall} to guarantee that the bound involving $A$ applies.